Samuel29590/MolTimeTravel/ImplementationOfTimeTravel.md

-# 9 steps to implement TimeTravel in MolAnts
+# Steps to implement TimeTravel in MolAnts

 ### 1 : Connect the component TimeTravel to all the other components